Germanic origins. Hellmrech, Hellmreich, Hellmerich, Hellmrick, Hellmrich, Helmrich…

 Charles and I hope that’s what he was called; was the son, (I hope of two rather lovely folk from Germany).
 For all I know he could have been born Karl or Carl?
 These being the Germanic variant of Charles and far more probable.
 It is likely that he anglicised his christian name in Scotland.
 For sure, his surname seemed to cause a great deal of consternation with spelling throughout his short life in Scotland.

-Helmrich in German history also appears as Helmreich or Helmerich and when he got married in Scotland he gave his name as Hellmrick..
-Lets not forget our own very common variant in the nineteenth century of Hellmrich.
-One lesson I have learned about pre-twentieth century spelling is that it was haphazard at best, often reflected the variants of different locales and the ‘ear’ of the person making the recording and their own level of education.
+Helmrich in German history also appears as Helmreich or Helmerich and when he got married in Scotland he gave his name as Hellmrick.
+Lets not forget our own very common variant in the nineteenth century of Hellmrich and then Helmrich!
+One lesson I have learned about name spelling is that it was haphazard at best and frequently reflected the variants of different locales and the ‘ear’ of the person making the recording and their own level of education.

 It was also around this time that a branch of the European based Helmrich family emigrated to the United States from Prussia.
 A distant branch of relations perhaps?

 Charles and Elspet (for brevity) went on to have six known children.
 All born locally.
 These were Alexander Burnett Hellmrich b.
 1805, Mary Burnett (?)
 Hellmrich b.
 1808, Charlotte Hellmrich b.
 1810, John Hellmrich b.
 1812, Charles Frederick Hellmrich b.
 1814 and Isabela Hellmrich b.
 1816, who died in 1826 aged nine and a half.
 The first few children get recorded as Hellmrick but by 1815 they were being recorded on official records as Hellmrich.